patrickmaynard/no-direct-implementation-attribute/README.md

 # no-direct-implementation-attribute
 This is a stube repository for what will hopefully soon be a PHP extension that allows the langauge to parse a new attribute that is applied to interfaces, specifying that they must be extended by other interfaces rather than being implemented directly.
+If a class tries to implement such an interface, a new type of exception should be thrown.

 I will vibe code a proof-of-concept extension when time allows, with the hope that this will eventually be adopted as a feature of the language.